inspiretravel/azure-cloud-soc-homelab/kql/README.md

 Let’s level this up 🔥 — here’s a Top 10 KQL Use Cases list used by real businesses in Microsoft Sentinel including both Azure cloud services and virtual machines (Windows & Linux).
 These are battle-tested queries for threat hunting, behavior analytics, brute-force detection, and cloud abuse detection.

-✅ Top 10 Real-World KQL Queries for Microsoft Sentinel (Across Azure Cloud & Virtual Machines)
+✅ Real-World KQL Queries for Microsoft Sentinel (Across Azure Cloud & Virtual Machines)

 1. 🚨 Azure Sign-In Brute Force Detection